Coleff-Herrera currents, duality, and Noetherian operators: Introduction

 The residue calculus also gives

 \begin{thm} Assume that $\codim\F=p>0$.
 Both mappings

 are isomorphisms, and the composed mapping coincides with the isomorphism \eqref{nathom}. \end{thm}

 These isomorphisms seem to be known as ``folklore'' since long ago, cf., Section~\ref{bjork} below.
-Our contribution should be the proof by residue calculus, and in particular, the realization of the mapping $\Psi$ as $\xi\mapsto \xi R_p$.
+Our contribution should be the proof by residue calculus, and especially, the realization of the mapping $\Psi$ as $\xi\mapsto \xi R_p$.